yhouyang02/yhouyang02.github.io/README.md

 ## Viewing from the browser

-This website is hosted on GitHub Pages, accessible at [https://yhouyang02.github.io/] or this temporary domain [https://www.yhouyang.me/].
+This website is hosted on GitHub Pages, accessible at [https://www.yhouyang.me/](https://www.yhouyang.me/).

 ## Rebuilding the project